mnot/I-D/variant/draft.md

 The ordering of available-values after the field-name is significant, as it might be used by the header's algorithm for selecting a response.

-Senders SHOULD consistently send `Variant` on all cacheable (as per {{!RFC7234}}, Section 3) responses for a resource, since its absence will trigger caches to fall back to `Vary` processing.
+Senders SHOULD consistently send `Variant` header fields on all cacheable (as per {{!RFC7234}}, Section 3) responses for a resource, since its absence will trigger caches to fall back to `Vary` processing.

 Likewise, servers MUST send the `Content-*` response headers nominated by `Variants` when sending that header.